 Data Generation Rules

 When identities are created or updated, the data added to their fields is governed by data generation rules.
-Throughout an identity's lifecycle, data generation rules run based on pre-defined triggers.
+Throughout a user's lifecycle, data generation rules run based on pre-defined triggers.

 You can set an order for data generation rules so they will be run in order of priority.
 If multiple rules have the same priority, they are run in non-deterministic order or in parallel.